-Brian Statham was a modest man from a modest background was a truly great fast bowler.
+Brian Statham was a modest man from a modest background who was a truly great fast bowler.
 Brian Statham, one of England’s great fast bowlers was 69 at the time of his death and had been suffering from Leukemia.
-With Yorkshire’s Fred Trueman he formed one of the Test cricket’s most impressive new-ball pairings.
+With Yorkshire’s Fred Trueman he formed one of Test cricket’s most impressive new-ball pairings.
 Statham’s relentless accuracy was the perfect foil for the more flamboyant Trueman.

 Freddy Trueman Said:

-After hearing of Statham’s passing, I knew him for 50 years and we never had a wrong word.
+After hearing of Statham’s passing, I knew him for 50 years, and we never had a wrong word.
 There was a minute’s silence at Old Trafford before the National Sunday League game between Lancashire and Worcestershire after it was announced that Statham has passed away peacefully at his home.

 This is indeed sad news, as he was ill in February but kept his promise to keep the news quiet.
-I telephoned two weeks ago before his death, and he was not very well and I was intending to ring back today.
+I telephoned two weeks ago before his death, and he was not very well, and I was intending to ring back today.
 Trueman said in a low voice.
 I want to sit back on my own for a little while and reminisce about the great days.
 The great days included a total of 449 Test wickets between them.
 A figure few of today’s Test bowlers could match even though they play far more games.

 Brian Statham nicknamed “Gentleman George” because of his modest demeanors and chivalrous approach used his bouncer sparingly, content to take wickets without any macho posturing.
 His passing offers a stark contrast to the disgraced figure of Hansie Cronje, whose reputation is being ripped apart in South Africa.
 Brian had the same opinion as me.
 Neither of us was surprised about what is happening anymore.